n3oxmind/eznagios/README.md

-# WORK STILL IN DEVELOPMENT
+# PROJECT IS UNDER DEVELOPMENT

 eznagios is a Go tool to manage and automate nagios config files.
 Unfrotunatley, the tool is half completed but fully functional.
 I was able to reversed engineer the way nagios function and make it possible to write application that will automate the config and make it more user friendly.